 I freely admit it, I’m a travel elitist.
-I love finding picturesque villages off the beaten path, discovering obscure sites yet to be popularized in guide books, tasting unusual wines from far flung wine regions and visiting postage-size countries that most people have only read about in books or seen in movies.
+I love finding picturesque villages off the beaten path, discovering obscure sites yet to be popularized in guidebooks, tasting unusual wines from far flung wine regions and visiting postage-size countries that most people have only read about in books or seen in movies.
 So when I heard about Seborga, a tiny principality hidden in the mountains off the Ligurian coast of Italy, I knew I had to check it out.

 Seborga comprises about 8 ½ square miles and has about 300 full time residents.
 It has its own currency, issues its own postage stamps, has its own license plates and maintains a small volunteer defense force.
 The drive from Ventimiglia is not very well marked and my GPS was totally confused about where to turn.
 But after circling Bordighera a few times, we finally found the correct turn onto the SP57 and we were off on “The Road to Seborga”.
 And what a road it was!
 It was a steep winding spiral with only a flimsy guard rail between you and sudden death.
-And while it was officially a two-lane road, for much of the journey there was really only enough room for one car, so you had to be constantly be on the lookout for oncoming vehicles.
+And while it was officially a two-lane road, for much of the journey there was really only enough room for one car, so you had to be constantly on the lookout for oncoming vehicles.
 As the crow flies it’s only 10 miles from Ventimiglia to Seborga, but because of the slow pace due to the narrow winding road, it took us a good 45 minutes to reach our destination.

 Upon entering the principality, we were greeted by an empty guard house and a sign proclaiming “Benvenuti nell’antico Principato di Seborga”.
-While this is more of a photo opportunity than an actual border crossing, the sign held the promise that we were crossing over into a strange new land, similar to the exotic destinations that Hope & Crosby explored in their Road pictures, like Bali, Singapore and Zanzibar.
+While this is more of a photo opportunity than an actual border crossing, the sign held the promise that we were crossing over into a strange new land, similar to the exotic destinations that Bob Hope and Bing Crosby explored in their Road pictures of the 1940’s, like Morocco, Singapore and Zanzibar.
 The town itself is your typical perched village, with great vistas of the countryside and picturesque winding streets filled with ancient buildings.
-As we entered the town on a late October day, it was suspiciously deserted, and we wondered if this journey was going to be a waste of time and debated whether we should turn around and have lunch on the warm and sunny coast, rather than wander the streets of cold and windy Seborga.
-Just as we were about to leave, we spotted a stylishly-dressed man with a cane strolling towards us through the main square near the main parking lot.
+As we entered the town on a late October day, it was suspiciously deserted, and we wondered if this journey was going to be a waste of time and debated whether we should turn around and have lunch on the warm and sunny coast, rather than wander the streets of a cold and windy Seborga.
+Just as we were about to leave, we spotted a stylishly dressed man with a cane strolling towards us through the main square near the main parking lot.
 He gave us a polite “Bongiorno.”
 We could tell by the look on his face that he was wondering why we were trespassing in his town.
 Fortunately, my travel companion spoke fluent Italian.
 She explained that we were visiting Americans here for the afternoon and we wanted to visit the church and then have a nice lunch somewhere in town.
 He gave us directions to the church and suggested that we have lunch at Ristorante Marcellino’s, where coincidentally his son was working.
 Not wanting to upset Il Signore and his family, we quickly agreed that dining at Marcellinos was a great idea and thanked him profusely for his recommendations.

 Before settling down for some lunch, we walked the length and breadth of Seborga (which wasn’t very difficult, as the old town is quite small), stopping at the 17th Century church of San Martino and a few souvenir shops along the way, where we browsed a selection of local products.
 After purchasing some local wine, we headed over to the official tourist office of the Principality, where we were shown replicas of the royal crown, the royal scepter and the royal sword, all of which were available for sale in the official gift shop.
 I passed on those items, but I did spend 10 euros for the official Passaporto di Seborga.
 With my newly acquired passport and some Seborgan wine in hand, we walked down to Via Miranda, where Marcellino’s was located.